 Test For Mold With Bleach

-Add one part of bleach to ten parts of water in the glass container.
-Mix.
-Daub the cotton swab in the mixture.
+Add 1 part bleach to 10 parts water in the glass container.
+Mix it well and daub the cotton swab in the mixture.
 Run the swab across the area suspected of mold.
 If the surface is dirty, the mixture will not cause it to change colors.
 If it is mold or mildew, the swabbed area will lighten.

 Probe the Area

 With the screwdriver, gently push into drywall or wood areas of suspected mold.
 If it is mold, the screwdriver will easily push into the surface, flaking it away.
 Sometimes, the material will fall apart.

 Ventilate the room with a box fan with the airflow moving toward the exterior.
 Tape plastic around the work area.
 Turn off the HVAC system or furnace to avoid carrying mold spores throughout the rest of the house.